Former Paytm execs team up to chase gold in India – TechCrunch

 Then there’s gold.

 For generations, Indians across the socio-economic spectrum have preferred to stash their savings — or at least a part of it — in the form of gold.
-In fact, such is the demand for gold in India — Indians stockpile more gold than citizens in any other country — that the South Asian nation is also the world’s third-largest importer of this precious metal.
+In fact, such is the demand for gold in India — Indians stockpile more gold than citizens in any other country — that the South Asian nation is also one of the world’s largest importers of this precious metal.

-They use this gold not only as a saving instrument, which protects them from the ups-and-downs of the financial market, but also as an asset against which they could get credit.
-However, selling off your gold in the form of jewellery or otherwise, has a stigma attached to it — one is so broke that they had to pawn off their last asset of financial security.
+They use this gold not only as a savings instrument, which protects them from the ups-and-downs of the financial market, but also as an asset against which they could get credit.
+However, selling off your gold in the form of jewelry or otherwise has a stigma attached to it — one is so broke that they had to pawn off their last asset of financial security.

 Keeping this gold locked in homes — according to estimates by the World Gold Council, Indians have stashed 25,000 tons of gold, whose value today is over $1.4 trillion — is also dragging the economy.
 Monetizing even a third of it can add 2% to the GDP growth rate, analysts say.
-Banks and other financial institutions love gold as it’s a great secure asset whose value has only grown over the decades.
+Banks and other financial institutions love gold, as it’s a great secure asset whose value has only grown over the decades.

 Deepak Abbot and Nitin Misra, two former executives of Paytm, India’s most valuable startup, believe that this problem can be solved by digitally transforming lending against gold.